 Design of Jekka’s Herb Garden

 Each of these circular beds, in the eyes of the infinity sign, is home to a large flower with eight petals or oval beds.
-It is these herb petals that are the individual small herb gardens for visitors to become inspired from and take home to reproduce in their gardens.
+It is these herb petals that are the individual small herb gardens for visitors to become inspired and take home ideas to reproduce in their gardens.